stitchdata/docs/_integration-schemas/zuora/contact.md

     type: "date-time"
     description: "The date the contact was created."

+  - name: "deleted"
+    type: "boolean"
+    description: |
+      **Only supported for the AQuA API.** If `true`, this record was deleted in Zuora.

   - name: "description"
     type: "string"
     description: "The description of the contact."